willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ### Model fit and validation

-We fitted each of the growth, survival, and recruitment models separately for each species, using the Hamiltonian Monte Carlo (HMC) algorithm implemented in Stan [version 2.30.1 @stan2022stan] with the `cmdstandr` R package [version 0.5.3 @cmdstanr].
+We fitted each of the growth, survival, and recruitment models separately for each species, using the Hamiltonian Monte Carlo (HMC) algorithm implemented in the Stan software [version 2.30.1 @stan2022stan] with the `cmdstandr` R package interface [version 0.5.3 @cmdstanr].
+We conducted 2000 iterations for the warm-up and 2000 iterations for the sampling phase for each of the four chains, resulting in 8000 posterior samples (excluding the warm-up).
+However, we kept only the last 1000 iterations of the sampling phase to save computation time and storage space, resulting in 4000 posterior samples.
 We build and fit each demographic component incrementally, from a simple intercept, and gradually incorporate plot random effects, competition, and climate covariates.
-We recall that our goal is not to have the most complex model to achieve the highest predictive metric but to make inferences [@Tredennick2021].
+Recall that our goal is not to have the most complex model to achieve the highest predictive metric but to make inferences [@Tredennick2021].
 We focus on assessing the relative effects of climate and competition while controlling for other influential factors.
 Therefore, our modeling approach is guided by biological mechanisms, which tend to provide more robust extrapolation [@Briscoe2019] rather than being solely dictated by specific statistical metrics.
-Nevertheless, we check if increasing model complexity with new covariates does not result in worse performance using complementary metrics such as mean squared error (MSE), pseudo $R^2$, and Leave-One-Out Cross-Validation (LOO-CV).
+Nevertheless, we checked if increasing model complexity with new covariates does not result in worse performance using complementary metrics such as mean squared error (MSE), pseudo $R^2$ [@Gelman2019], and Leave-One-Out Cross-Validation (LOO-CV).
 Detailed discussions regarding model fit, diagnostics, and model comparison can be found in supplementary material 1.

 With the fitted demographic components, we constructed the Kernel $K$ of the IPM following Equation @eq:kernel.
 We employed the mid-point rule to perform the discrete-form integration of the continuous $K$ [@Ellner2016].
-This involved discretizing $K$ using bins of 0.1 cm, which are considered appropriate for obtaining unbiased estimates [@zuidema2010integral].
+This involved discretizing the projection kernel $K$ using bins of 0.1 cm, which are considered appropriate for obtaining unbiased estimates [@zuidema2010integral].
 Finally, we computed the asymptotic population growth rate ($\lambda$) using the leading eigenvalue of the discretized matrix $K$.

 ## Perturbation analysis